sumit-behera-in/go-file-compressor/README.md

-# go_cli_template
+# go_file_compressor
-This is a template to make CLI applications using Go lang.
+This is a go library used to compress images, videos and documents.